Algebraic traversable wormholes: Traversability

 where $\ket{HH}$ is the Hartle Hawking vacuum constructed by a Euclidean path integral on a hemisphere, i.e, half of Euclidean eternal black hole geometry. $\phi_{i}$ are bulk fields dual to the boundary operators $O_{i}$ and $\Delta$ is the conformal dimension of the $O_{i}$'s.

-The bulk two point function is the Green's function \cite{Balasubramanian:1999zv} for the free theory in the bulk\footnote{This is particularly true in the extreme large N limit.} in the eternal black hole background, therefore one has,
+The bulk two point function is the Green's function \cite{Balasubramanian:1999zv} for the free theory in the bulk\footnote{The interactions in the bulk supergravity theory are controlled by $1/c$ and there for in the large $c$ limit, the bulk becomes free.
+This is particularly true in the extreme large N limit.
+The boundary description of this theory in the bulk is given by generalized free field theory.} in the eternal black hole background, therefore one has,

 where the integral is over paths connecting the locations of the two bulk fields and $D\mathcal{P}$ is a measure for such curves with the appropriate Faddeev Popov factor, which follows from the gauge fixing along the curves \cite{Louko:2000tp}. $L(\mathcal{P})$ is the regularized length of each path $\mathcal{P}$ and it is real and positive for spacelike curves while imaginary for time like curves.